Ed.D. Educational Leadership, Liberty University, 2017

 M.S.
 Educational Technology, University of Dayton, 2003

-Dr. Hamblin’s research and teaching interests focus on advocating for 21st century teaching and learning, particularly:
+Dr. Hamblin’s research and teaching interests focus on:

 Dr. Hamblin holds a deep commitment to the rural identity.
-He firmly believes it should not be the neglected ‘R’ within a culturally responsive educational system.
-He continues to make visible contributions to and be a voice for its advocacy – including speaking to this passion at multiple conferences.
+He continues to make visible contributions and be a voice for its advocacy – including speaking to this passion at multiple conferences.
 In 2018, Dr. Hamblin was designated an Advocate by the Rural Schools Collaborative.

 In his spare time, Dr. Hamblin enjoys reading, cycling, and traveling with his wife, Kimberly, in their RV.